matejc/wnotify/README.rst

 On client
 ---------

-Dependency: Tk (for notification window)
+Dependency: Tk (for notification window) - NOT required, fallback is now to notify-send

 Connect to machine where you want to notifications to be visible::